 Brown meat, onion, and garlic in a heavy skillet.
 I like my cast iron

 dutch oven best.
-It is heavy to nicely brown the meat and the sides
+It is heavy to nicely brown the meat, while the sides

-keeps the splattering to a minimum.
-When I'm canning venison I will be browning a lot of meat so
+keep the splattering to a minimum.
+When I'm canning venison, I brown a lot of meat, so

 this works well for me.
 You could also use a regular skillet.
 Whatever works!

+Add salt, onion, and peppers as desired.
+Onion and peppers are both optional ingredients.
 I love my food processor for this step.
-It speeds things up and I don't get quite so teary eyed when chopping this amount of onions.
+It speeds things up, and I don't get quite so teary eyed when chopping this amount of onions.

 Cook until veggies are tender.
-The amounts of these can be adjusted for your taste preference.
-In fact you can preserve just the meat if you prefer not to add the onion or garlic.
+The amounts of the onion and/or peppers can be adjusted for your taste preference.
+In fact, you can preserve just the meat if you prefer not to add the onion or garlic.

-Add liquid until browned meat is not quite covered.
-Bring back to a boil.
+Add liquid until browned meat is just about covered.
+The amount will depend on how much meat you are canning.
+Bring meat and liquid back to a boil.

 Don't forget to adjust the pressure requirements for your elevation.